camille-readbean/tp/docs/UserGuide.md

 #### Editing a client

-What happens if you made a typo or if information become outdated. `edit` provides a handy way to edit a client.
+What happens if you made a typo or if information become outdated? `edit` provides a handy way to edit a client.

 ```
 edit 7 --name=Theo --tags=WalkingImpediment
 ```

-1. `edit` This is the command for editing a client
+1. `edit` This is the command for editing a client.
+2. `7` refers to the index of the client we are editing.
-2. `--name=Theo` specifies the name parameter as Theo.
+3`--name=Theo` specifies the name parameter as Theo.
 This sets the client new name.
-3. `--tags=WalkingImpediment` removes all existing tags and Theo now only have this tag.
+4`--tags=WalkingImpediment` removes all existing tags and Theo now only have this tag.

 ![](images/new-user-tutorial/editCommand.png)